StuffJackMakes/Message-In-A-URL/README.md

 `Message in a URL` allows users to encode text within a URL.

-More specifically, this repository contains a website that allows users to input a message and a destination URL, and get back a URL with the message encoded in it that redirects to the destination URL.
+This repository contains a website that allows users to input a message and a destination URL, and get back a URL with the message in it that also redirects to the destination URL.

 For example: [https://stuffjackmakes.com/miau/?Check_out_this_🔥_🦆_search_engine!_aHR0cHM6Ly9kdWNrZHVja2dvLmNvbS8=](https://stuffjackmakes.com/miau/?Check_out_this_🔥_🦆_search_engine!_aHR0cHM6Ly9kdWNrZHVja2dvLmNvbS8=)